Haybu/infs890-spring2020-latency-prediction/README.md

 // install the default profile
 $ istioctl manifest apply --set values.kiali.enabled=true --set values.grafana.enabled=true

+wait for all to come up
+$ kubectl -n istio-system wait --for=condition=complete job --all

 ### Verify that all 23 Istio CRDs were committed to the Kubernetes api-server using the following command:

 $ kubectl get crds -n istio-system | grep 'istio.io\|certmanager.k8s.io' | wc -l